Welcome to the GamePlan Membership Area

 You don't know what your competitors bid, until you run your ads.
 Enter what you want to pay, then follow directions in Tune Bids after your ads run.

 Enter One Keyword Per Line for Three Match Types

 Each PRECISE Ad Group has only one combination of 2 or 3 words.
 However, you enter three keywords for three ways that people may put those same words into Google search.
 These are called Keyword Match Types.

-- Click "Enter or paste your keywords, on word or phrase per line"
+Click "Enter or paste your keywords, one word or phrase per line"

 Keyword Match Type Definitions:

 +word1 +word2 This is a Broad Match Modifier Keyword.
 Include one space between +words.
 This tells Google to run your ad in this Ad Group ONLY when someone puts both words into their Google search box.
 They can put these words in any order, and can have other words before, between or after these words.

 "word1 word2" This is a Phrase Match Keyword.
 Include one space between words.
 This tells Google to run the ad in this Ad Group ONLY when someone puts these words in this word order into Google search.
 They can put other words before or after these words.

 [word1 word2] This is an Exact Match Keyword.
 Include one space between words.
 This tells Google to run the ad in this Ad Group ONLY when someone puts these two words into Google search, in this word order without any other words.

 Don't Put a Broad Match Keyword into this PRECISE Ad Group